Psychtoolbox-3/psychtoolbox-3.github.com/docs/StockmanSharpeNomogram.md

 are working in the land of the CIE 170-1:2006 fundamentals, this is the
 probably the best current nomogram to use.

+Good lambda max values (L, M, S): 558.9, 530.3, 420.7 nm.
+These are the values at which this template best fits the Stockman &
+Sharpe (2000) tabulated photopigment absorbance spectra, as stated in
+the function header and used in the CIE 170-1:2006 fundamentals.
+The
+agreement is loose, which is why the Asano model shifts the tabulated
+absorbance and why there is now a better fitting [StockmanRider](StockmanRider) nomogram.

 See [ComputeCIEConeFundamentals](ComputeCIEConeFundamentals), [CIEConeFundamentalsTest](CIEConeFundamentalsTest),
 [FitConeFundamentalsFromNomogram](FitConeFundamentalsFromNomogram), [FitConeFundamentalsTest](FitConeFundamentalsTest)